identity-box/identity-box/workspaces/homepage/src/pages/beta/experienceIdBox.md

 <p style="font-size: 0.8em"><b>Figure 7</b> Identity Details</p>
 </div>

 If you want to experience using Identity Box app, we provide a simple secret sharing portal called *Hush Hush*, where you can securely exchange secrets with your peers.
-Please visit [Hush Hush](https://idbox.now.sh/hush-hush) and follow the instructions.
+Please visit <a href="https://idbox.now.sh/hush-hush" target="_blank">Hush Hush</a> and follow the instructions.

 > Hint - you can send secrets to yourself as well.